Verbal plenary preservation: Scripture

-God's inspired words once given will be forever preserved: "The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
+"The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
 Thou shalt keep them, O LORD, thou shalt preserve them from this generation for ever" (Psalm 12:6-7).
 Those who deny that the Bible teaches preservation say that verse 7 here refers to the preservation of God's people, not His words.

 The late Carl McIntire, the founding pastor of the historic Bible Presbyterian Church, understood verse 7 to mean preservation of the divinely inspired words of God as he had preached in 1992 a sermon entitled "Help, Lord!", from Psalm 12, saying:

 Other Bible verses quoted to support divine preservation being verbal (words) and plenary (all, full, entire or complete) include the following: